-Management Options SEE RESISTA penthiopyrad (Fontelis) isofetamid (Kenja 400SC) Amount of Formulation per Acre ANCE MANAGEMENT 16 to 24 fl oz 13.5 to 15.5 fl oz Effectiveness RECOMMENDAT ER ER REI TONS ON 12 hr PHI VPAGES 2 0 days Do not apply more than 72 fl oz of product per acre per year.
+Early Bloom Early Bloom (10%) and into Harvest: Disease Management Amount of Management Formulation per Pest/Problem Options Acre Effectiveness REI PHI Comments Botrytis fruit rot ANCE MANAGEMENT TONS OF V PAGES 2 penthiopyrad (Fontelis) 16 to 24 fl oz E ^R 12 hr 0 days Do not apply more than 72 fl oz of product per acre per year.
 Some matted row cultivars may show phytotoxicity (see label).
-FRAC 7.
-Options SEE RESISTA penthiopyrad (Fontelis) isofetamid Acre ANCE MANAGEMENT 16 to 24 fl oz RECOMMENDAT E ^R 12 hr V PAGES 2 Do not apply more than 72 fl oz of product per acre per year.
-Some matted row cultivars may show phytotoxicity (see label).
-FRAC 7.
-SEE RESISTA penthiopyrad (Fontelis) isofetamid ANCE MANAGEMENT 16 to 24 fl oz RECOMMENDAT E ^R 12 hr V PAGES 2 Do not apply more than 72 fl oz of product per acre per year.
-Some matted row cultivars may show phytotoxicity (see label).
-FRAC 7. penthiopyrad (Fontelis) 16 to 24 fl oz E ^R 12 hr Do not apply more than 72 fl oz of product per acre per year.
-Some matted row cultivars may show phytotoxicity (see label).
-FRAC 7.
-(Fontelis) 0 days year.
-Some matted row cultivars may show phytotoxicity (see label).
-FRAC 7.
-13.5 to 15.5 fl oz $\mathrm{E}^{\mathtt{R}}$ 12 hr 12 111 0 days Do not apply more than 3 applications of product at the high rate or more than 4 applications of product at the low rate per acre per year.
+FRAC 7. isofetamid (Kenja 400SC) 13.5 to 15.5 fl oz E ^R 12 hr 0 days Do not apply more than 3 applications of product at the high rate or more than 4 applications of product at the low rate per acre per year (54 fl oz per acre per year).
 Do not apply a third application of product within 28 days of the second application of the product.
 Some matted row cultivars may show phytotoxicity (see label).
-FRAC 7. fluopyram + pyrimethanil (Luna Tranquility) 16 to 27 fl oz E ^R 12 hr 1 day Do not apply more than 54.7 fl oz of product per acre per year.
+FRAC 7. fluopyram + pyrimethanil (Luna Tranquility) E ^R 12 hr 1 day Do not apply more than 54.7 fl oz of product per acre per year.
 Do not apply more than 0.446 lb of fluopyram per acre per year.
 Do not apply more than 2.1 lb of pyrimethanil per acre per year.
 Luna Tranquility is not registered for use in LA.
 FRAC 7 + 9.
-ANCE MANAGEMENT TONS OF N PAGES 2 fluopyram + trifloxystrobin (Luna Sensation) 6 to 7.6 fl oz E^{R} 12 hr 0 day Do not apply more than 27.1 fl oz of product per acre per year.
+ANCE MANAGEMENT TONS OF V PAGES 2 fluopyram + trifloxystrobin (Luna Sensation) 6 to 7.6 fl oz E ^R 12 hr 0 day Do not apply more than 27.1 fl oz of product per acre per year.
 Do not apply more than 0.446 lb of fluopyram per acre per year.
 Do not apply more than 0.6 lb of trifloxystrobin per acre per year.
 FRAC 7 + 11. cyprodinil + fludioxonil (Switch 62.5WG) 11 to 14 oz Е 12 hr 0 days Do not apply more than 56 oz of product per acre per year.
 Do not apply more than 1.3 lb of cyprodinil per acre per year.
 Do not apply more than 0.9 lb of fludioxonil per acre per year.
-FRAC 9 + 12. fenhexamid (Elevate 50 WDG) 1.0 to 1.5 lb (tank mix) E ^R 12 hr 0 days Do not make more than 2 consecutive applications before switching to a fungicide with a different mode of action.
+FRAC 9 + 12. fenhexamid (Elevate 50 WDG) 1.5 lb (stand-alone) 1.0 to 1.5 lb (tank mix) E ^R 12 hr 0 days Do not make more than 2 consecutive applications before switching to a fungicide with a different mode of action.
 Do not apply more than 6.0 lb of product per acre per season.
 Do not apply more than 3.0 lb of fenhexamid per acre per season.
 Under light pressure, 1.0 lb Elevate plus captan may be used (see label).
 With plastic mulch, do not apply within 16 ft of naturally vegetated or aquatic areas.
 Note: Due to resistance issues fenhexamid should be applied with a protectant, such as captan (FRAC M04).
-FRAC 17. ti () rifloxystrobin Luna Sensation) yprodinil + ludioxonil Switch 62.5WG) enhexamid Elevate 50 WDG) rifloxystrobin Luna Sensation) 6 to 7.6 fl oz yprodinil + ludioxonil Switch 62.5WG) 11 to 14 oz enhexamid Elevate 50 WDG) 1.5 lb (stand-alone) 1.0 to 1.5 lb (tank mix) rifloxystrobin Luna Sensation) 6 to 7.6 fl oz pyrodinil + ludioxonil Switch 62.5WG) 11 to 14 oz enhexamid Elevate 50 WDG) 1.5 lb (stand-alone) 1.0 to 1.5 lb (tank mix) rifloxystrobin Luna Sensation) 6 to 7.6 fl oz 12 hr yprodinil + ludioxonil Switch 62.5WG) 11 to 14 oz 12 hr Enhexamid Elevate 50 WDG) 1.5 lb (stand-alone) rifloxystrobin Luna Sensation) 6 to 7.6 fl oz 12 hr 0 day yprodinil + ludioxonil Switch 62.5WG) 11 to 14 oz enhexamid Elevate 50 WDG) 1.5 lb (stand-alone) 1.0 to 1.5 lb (tank mix) 12 hr 0 day ER 12 hr 0 days
+FRAC 17.